 Leading Off: Indians set sights on O's, Kershaw faces Mets

+LEADING OFF: Indians set sights on O's, Kershaw faces Mets LEADING OFF: Indians set sights on O's, Kershaw faces Mets Check out this story on USATODAY.com: https://usat.ly/2sG3ltU Toronto Blue Jays catcher Russell Martin celebrates his two-run home run off Chicago White Sox starter James Shields during sixth inning American League baseball action in Toronto, Sunday, June 18, 2017.
 Red-hot Jose Ramirez and the Cleveland Indians open a four-game series at Baltimore after storming atop the AL Central with a four-game sweep of Minnesota over the weekend.
-Ramirez had his sixth straight multihit game Sunday, and Cleveland also got two homers from Edwin Encarnacion, who has six homers in his last 10 games.

 Add your comments below